• Skip to primary navigation

 Strawberry Pie, decorated with fresh Strawberries and pastry leaves.
 Pin text reads: Strawberry Cream Pie, Made with Fresh Strawberries & No Jello

-This fresh strawberry cream pie is light, fluffy, and so delicious!
+This fresh Strawberry Cream Pie is light, fluffy, and so delicious!
 With a premade pie crust and just five simple ingredients, this easy-to-make no-bake favorite is ready to chill in under 15 minutes.
 Perfect for picnics, potlucks, and backyard barbecues!

 Fresh Strawberry Cream Pie, decorated with fresh Strawberries and pastry leaves.